LachezarBogdanov/Angular-Project-11-2024---Mountain-Trails/README.md

 npm i on it;
 npm start to connect to the server;

-Open the angular folder in external visual studio: npm i on it;
+Open the mountain-trails folder in external visual studio: npm i on it;
 cd .\mountain-trails\;
 ng serve and open the app on the link